 Starch, particularly the fine powders of rice and wheat starch, is used as a base in topical preparations for its absorbency of liquids.
 Starch paste is used in ointment formulations, usually in the presence of higher ratios of glycerin.

 As an alternative to the use of metals and ceramics in TE, biodegradable polymers such as starch, collagen, fibrinogen, chitosan, hyaluronic acid (HA), poly(hydroxybutyrate), poly(a-hydroxy acids), poly(e-caprolactone), poly(propylene fumarates), poly(carbonates), poly-(phosphazenes) and poly(anhydrides) are believed to be the ideal materials for bone TE.
-Starch-based biodegradeable polymers (SBBP) when used in bone tissue engineering scaffolds can provide immediate structural support as a result of its good mechanical properties.
+Starch-based biodegradable polymers (SBBP), when used in bone tissue engineering scaffolds, can provide immediate structural support as a result of its good mechanical properties.
 It also allows for increased degradation time (producing non-toxic degradation products) and consequently expanded porosity as cellular integration increases, which is optimal for bone tissue engineering.

 Natural and modified starches are now used in the development and formulation of plasma volume expanders.
 Examples include acetylated starch (e.g., acetyl starch) and hydroxyethyl starch which are now used to prevent shock following heavy blood loss resulting from surgery, trauma etc.

-Starch appears to be useful adjuncts to standard ORS in the treatment of cholera/ diarrhea in children.
-It promotes fluid and electrolyte absorption and may add additional energy without increasing the osmotic load and also shortening the recovery period from diarrheal disease.
-A typical examples of starch used for this purpose is rice starch.
+Starch appears to be useful adjuncts to standard ORS in the treatment of cholera/ diarrhoea in children.
+It promotes fluid and electrolyte absorption and may add additional energy without increasing the osmotic load and also shorten the recovery period from diarrheal disease.
+A typical example of starch used for this purpose is rice starch.
 Others include modified tapioca starch and plantain starch.

-Starch particularly, potato starch has been used to produce artificial red blood cells with good oxygen carrying capacity.
-It was prepared by encapsulating hemoglobin (Hb) with long chain fatty acid grafted potato starch by self-assembly.
+Starch particularly, potato starch has been used to produce artificial red blood cells with good oxygen-carrying capacity.
+It was prepared by encapsulating haemoglobin (Hb) with long-chain fatty acid grafted potato starch by self-assembly.